-- Comptroller Administration increases from FY 15 Original to Adjusted due to a salary adjustment. - Purchasing decreases from FY 15 Original to Adjusted due to employee turnover. - Comptroller Administration increases due to the addition of the OpenGov software program. - Bond Issuance increases due to an increase in bond rating agency fees. - Collections Office increases due to an increase in State assessment costs. - Independent Post Audit increases due to an anticipated increase in the contract.
+- Comptroller Administration increases from FY 15 Original to Adjusted due to a salary adjustment. - Purchasing decreases from FY 15 Original to Adjusted due to employee turnover. - Comptroller Administration increases due to the addition of the OpenGov software program. - Bond Issuance increases due to an increase in bond rating agency fees. - Collections Office increases due to an increase in the County's portion of State assessment costs. - Independent Post Audit increases due to an anticipated increase in the contract.